-Non coherent and coherent sources of light:
+Non coherent and coherent sources of light

-- 12. Non coherent sources Two sources of light, whose frequencies are not same and phase difference between the waves emitted by which does not remain constant with respect to time, are defined as non coherent sources. - 13.
-The light emitted by two independent sources (candles, bulbs etc.) is non-coherent and interference phenomenon cannot be produced by such two sources. - 14.
-The intensity of light or positions of fringes keep or changing in $10^{-8}$ second. - 15.
-Coherent sources The two sources of light, whose frequencies (or wavelength $\lambda$ ) are same and the phase difference between the waves emitted by which remains constant with respect to time are defined as coherent sources. - 16.
-They are obtained from the same single source. - 17.
-These can be apparent or real. - 18.
-Laser light is highly coherent and monochromatic. - 19.
-The distance between them is small. - 20.
-Their state of polarization is the same. - 21.
-These sources are of two types (i) Spatial coherent sources, (ii) Temporal coherent sources. - 22.
-There are two methods of obtaining these sources (i) Division of wave front, (ii) Division of amplitude refraction. two parts by partial reflection and partial refraction.
+Non coherent sources - Two sources of light, whose frequencies are not same and phase difference between the waves emitted by which does not remain constant with respect to time, are defined as non coherent sources.

+- 2. The light emitted by two independent sources (candles, bulbs etc.) is non-coherent and interference phenomenon cannot be produced by such two sources. - 3.
+The intensity of light or positions of fringes keep or changing in 10^{-8} second. - 4.
+Coherent sources The two sources of light, whose frequencies (or wavelength λ) are same and the phase difference between the waves emitted by which remains constant with respect to time are defined as coherent sources.

+They are obtained from the same single source.

+These can be apparent or real.

+Laser light is highly coherent and monochromatic.

+The distance between them is small.

+Their state of polarization is the same.

+These sources are of two types (i) Spatial coherent sources, (ii) Temporal coherent sources.

+There are two methods of obtaining these sources (i) Division of wave front, (ii) Division of amplitude

+Comparative study of two methods

+Division of wave front Division of amplitude The light source is narrow.
+Light source is extended.
+The wave front emitted by a narrow source is The amplitude of wave emitted by an divided in two parts by reflection or extend source of light is divided in two refraction. parts by partial reflection and partial refraction.
 The coherent sources obtained are imaginary.
 The coherent sources obtained are real.
-E.g., Fresnel's biprism, Llyod's mirror, E.g., Newton's rings, Michelson's Young's double slit etc. interferometer colours in thin films.
+E.g., Fresnel's Biprism, Lloyd's mirror, E.g., Newton's rings, Michelson's Young's double slit etc. Interferometer colours in thin films.

-Comparative study of two methods:

-Division of wavefront Division of amplitude The light source is narrow.
-Light source is extended.
-The wavefront emitted by a narrow source is The amplitude of wave emitted by an divided in two parts by reflection or extend source of light is divided in

-- 23. In Young's double slit experiment two points of the same wavefront are used as two coherent sources where as in Fresnel's biprism two virtual images of same original source are used as two coherent sources. - 24.
+In Young's double slit experiment two points of the same wave front are used as two coherent sources where as in Fresnel's Biprism two virtual images of same original source are used as two coherent sources.

 In Lloyd's one original source and its image are used as coherent sources.

-Interference of light:
+Interference of light

-- 25. When two light waves of nearly same amplitude, same frequency and traveling in the same direction of medium, superimpose over each other then there occurs variation of intensity of light with distance (maximum and minimum).
-This phenomenon is defined as interference of light. - 26.
-The experiment on interference of light was first performed by Young in 1802. - 27.
-The energy or intensity of light gets redistributed non uniformly as a result of superposition of the light waves. - 28.
-Interference is observed in both longitudinal as well as transverse waves. - 29.
-In interference phenomenon energy in neither created nor destroyed rather there occurs redistribution of energy in the form of maxima and minima. - 30.
-The interference of light takes place in two waves.
-(1) Constructive interference. - (2) Destructive interference.
+- When two light waves of nearly same amplitude, same frequency and traveling in the same direction of medium, superimpose over each other then there occurs variation of intensity of light with distance (maximum and minimum).
+This phenomenon is defined as interference of light. - The experiment on interference of light was first performed by Young in 1802. - The energy or intensity of light gets redistributed non-uniformly as a result of superposition of the light waves. - Interference is observed in both longitudinal as well as transverse waves. - In interference phenomenon energy in neither created nor destroyed rather there occurs redistribution of energy in the form of maxima and minima. - The interference of light takes place in two waves. - (1) Constructive interference. - (2) Destructive interference.

-Constructive interference:
+Constructive interference

-- 31. The resultant amplitude of wave is equal to the sum of amplitudes of individual waves. $A=a_1+a_2$ . - 32.
-The amplitude of resultant wave is maximum. - 33.
-The resultant intensity is more than the sum of intensities of individual waves. i.e., $I=I_1+I_2+2\sqrt{I_1I_2}$ - 34.
-The intensity of resultant wave is maximum.
-I.e., $I{max} = (\sqrt{I_1} + \sqrt{I_2})^2$ . - 35.
-The phase difference between two waves is an even multiple of $\pi$ , i.e., $\phi = 2n\pi$ where n=0, 1, 2... - 36.
-The path difference between two waves is an integral multiple of $\lambda$ ; i.e., $x=n\lambda$ where n=0, 1, 2,...
+- The resultant amplitude of wave is equal to the sum of amplitudes of individual waves. $A=a_1+a_2$. - The amplitude of resultant wave is maximum - The resultant intensity is more than the sum of intensities of individual waves. i.e., $I=I_1+I_2+2\sqrt{I_1I_2}$ - The intensity of resultant wave is maximum i.e., $I{max} = (\sqrt{I_1} + \sqrt{I_2})^2$.

-37. The time interval between two waves is an even multiple of T/2 i.e., $\tau = 2n\left(\frac{T}{2}\right)$ where n=0, 1, 2...
+- The phase difference between two waves is an even multiple of π , i.e., $\phi = 2n\pi$ where n=0, 1, 2.. - The path difference between two waves is an integral multiple of λ; i.e., x=nλ where n=0, 1, 2,... - The time interval between two waves is an even multiple of T/2 i.e., $\tau = 2n\left(\frac{T}{2}\right)$ where n=0, 1, 2...

-Destructive interference:
+Destructive interference